 Fixed-term savings accounts get you good rates of interest and prevent you from dipping into money you're saving for the future.
-Compare top fixed-term savings deals below and get the right account for you.

 How much is the rate for a Fixed Term savings account?